Skip to main content

 • Email-only personalization.
 Organization roles, groups, and custom claims are not forwarded.

-• Runlayer self-MCP (runlayer-mcp) does not receive these headers; it already runs in-process with full subject context.
+• Runlayer self-MCP (runlayer-mcp) does not receive identity headers or tokens; it already runs in-process with full subject context.

 Troubleshooting